 Paul is a Prisoner

-Paul was a prisoner and being taken to Rome to appear before Caesar.
+Paul was a prisoner and on his way to Rome to appear before Caesar.
 The ship encountered a massive storm that threatened to shipwreck them.
 Paul received a message in the night that they would all survive if they headed to a certain island.
 After 14 days they took a sounding and found the Adriatic Sea was 120 feet deep and the ocean bed was shelving.

 Bible Trivia

 The number 120 appears 14 times in the Bible.
-Fourteen has a representation of double measure of spiritual perfection and covering, besides the Day of Passover.
+Fourteen has a representation of double measure of spiritual perfection and covering.

 The word King is written 120 times in the New Testament.
 The Greek word ‘dunamis’ meaning unlimited power, appears 120 times in the original text of the New Testament.

-The life of the red globule of blood is 120 days and 120 x 3 equals 360, the days in a year.
+The life of a red globule of human blood is 120 days and 120 x 3 equals 360, the days in a year.

 Conclusion

-So, the theme of 120 ends, but the message always remains the same.
+The theme of 120 ends, but the message is eternal.
 God will judge a sinful world, He is all-powerful and ever-mindful of those who trust Him.
-Make a firm decision to follow Him in this world of utter chaos.
+Make a firm decision to follow and trust Him in this world of utter chaos.
 He will never leave you or forsake you, Deuteronomy 31:8.
 You are not alone.

 Check out other posts at Whispering Encouragement.
 We are here to inform and encourage.
 Subscribe for free, so you can keep up to date with topics that interest you.